kitttn/temptest/Quick-Start-Guide.md

 cat /sys/class/gpio/gpiochip989/label
 greybus_gpio
 ```
-In this example, gpiochip989 is associated with Greybus.  **It may be different on your machine.**
+This indicates that gpiochip989 is associated with Greybus.

 #####GPIO Number

-The device GPIO number (in this case, 0 for APB2 GPIO 0) is used as an offset to the GPIO base number assigned by Linux.
+The device GPIO number is used as an offset to the GPIO base number assigned by Linux.

 Check the gpiochip base value:
 ```